jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.12 DepthInSink

-Measures the depth of sinks (depressions) in a DEM.
+Measures the depth of sinks (depressions) in a DEM..

 *Parameters*: